YanzheL/llzw-docs/source/includes/_users.md

 }
 ```

-This endpoint retrieves a specific product with id = 1
+This endpoint provides real name verification details for a specific user.

 ### HTTP Request